Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 <img src ="images/fig5.JPG" width =700>

     Figure 5: transformation of input images from Viridis to Greyscale

+### Model Caliberation

+To quntify porosity and other characterestics of images, including chemistry and angularity of pores, it is a required tesk to caliberate the model.
 The input grayscale images are all having 256*196 pixels with grayscale thresholds ranging from 0 to 255; dark pixels represent pores, while pixels with higher thershold values represent cement hydrated or anhydrous products.
 To quantify pore volume fraction, different thresholds correspond to pores are chosen to determine the impact of threshold limit on the averge porosity (see Fig 6).
 Fig 6 illuminates the maximum thresholds for both batches (i.e. 14 and 9 for batches 1 and 2, respectively), which avoids overestimation of porosity in both batches.
 Almost 400 million pixels were analyzed to generate this figure.

 <img src ="images/fig6.JPG" width =700>

     Figure 6: quantification of average porosity vs. threshold limits

 Figs 7 and 8 represent the important role of assigning a correct threshold value for characterizing porosity.
 In other words, increasing the luminance (threshold) of images from a certain limit (i.e. i.e. 14 and 9 for batches 1 and 2, respectively) will result in the inclusion of dark hydration products (i.e. precialse or luminance), which has to be avoide.

 <img src ="images/fig7.JPG" width =1100>